jcbribeiro/worksheet-teachable-machine/README.md

-### Worksheet: Building and Using an Image Classification Model
+### Worksheet: Building and Using an Image Classification Model with Teachable Machine

 This worksheet will guide you through creating an image classification model using Google Teachable Machine, converting it into a mobile-friendly format (TensorFlow Lite), and deploying it into a sample mobile app using MediaPipe Studio.